mjmillerlab/Biol4983/README.md

 As described above, the reading quiz is designed to demonstrate that you have read that week’s readings with care and attention, and that you are ready to participate in discussion.
 They will be hand written, short answer.

 ### Show and Tell A Pathogen
 In week 1, each student will be assigned a pathogen (see list below) that you are to present to the class in the form of a show and tell.
 Typically, this is as a power point or similar presentation.
 The idea is for you to provide an in depth discussion of the interesting ecological or evolutionary aspects of your pathogen, through an interpretation of the primary literature.
-I’ve chosen _zoonoses_ (a term you will learn in this class) that have sufficient primary, peer-reviewed literature for you to present the pathogen in an evolutionary or ecological context.
+I’ve chosen /zoonoses/ (a term you will learn in this class) that have sufficient primary, peer-reviewed literature for you to present the pathogen in an evolutionary or ecological context.
 Following standard scientific presentation formats, your presentation should last 12 minutes, and we will provide 5 minutes for questions from the audience.

 Your presentation should begin with an overview of the basic natural history of your pathogen.
 Where was it first discovered?
 Has it spread geographically?
 What is know about vectors and reservoir hosts?
 What is the scale of human disease?
 And then it should expand into issues of ecology, especially as these have been presented in primary literature.
 I recommend using graphs from primary literature (with sources).
 The best presentations will end with your interpretation of future research directions, and when relevant a discussion of appropriate social policy on combating this pathogen.